conzaytsev/GeneSpace/README.md

 ## Dataset
-This model requires a gene dataset for the specific organism.
-Dataset can be either presented as a fasta file with a set of gene sequences, or as a .csv file containing three columns: ID, expression number, gene sequence (compatible with the CodonExpressionIndex module https://github.com/conzaytsev/CodonExpressionIndex).
+To train the model for a specific organism, a set of genes from that specific organism is needed.
+The dataset should be in the FASTA format.

 ## Installation
 From PyPI: